marcmarinam/obsidian-fmp/Promotion/Promo Doc.md

 **1 - You can lead confidently in tackling some of the most complex or challenging technical problems faced by your team, from design and planning to implementation.**
-- Scaffolded the freemium system.
+- Scaffolded the freemium system using the microservice generator and brought it up to production.
+Conve
 - Led the scaffolding of the freemium system.
 	- Worked on the Architecture Proposal.
 - Led the free trial remake Phase 2.